 Federal taxes do expire but many states have no SOL for state owed taxes.
 To know for sure, you need to read your state's codes.
 Go to your Attorney General page for your state.
 From there locate your state laws and check.
 Usually it is under Taxation and Finance Code.
-Or visit the State Taxation Site.
-State Tax forms and remember if you read the code and cannot find an actual SOL for collecting the tax then the absence of such usually means there is NO SOL.
+Remember if you read the code and cannot find an actual SOL for collecting the tax then the absence of such usually means there is NO SOL.
 You simply must read your own state law to see what the rule is for taxes.
 Some report (most) from date paid while others report from date opened or filed.

 Many people confuse the statute of limitations to collect a debt with the time a debt is allowed to remain on your credit reports.
 The two are separate.
 Credit bureaus are allowed a certain time frame to report debts.
 Another big fear is that paying it will extend the time it is allowed to be reported on your credit.
 Debts are reported from FIRST delinquency or written off date, not by last activity or last payment.
 Exclusions would be tax liens, they remain from date paid for 7 years and can remain indefinitely if unpaid.
 Paying a debt will not restart the clock for reporting it but you could restart the clock for collecting it, so if you pay it, either pay it in full or restrictively, as to have no worries.
 A promise to pay or partial payment can renew the statute in many states (you need to read your own state's rule to know for sure) many people think that only a renewed promise to pay does this.
 That is not the case.
 Either or can renew the statute.